 Buyers Guide -Best Road Bikes under 500 Dollars

-When looking at best road bikes under 500, you should take care to choose the best.
+When looking at the best road bikes under 500, you should take care to choose the best.
 There are many bikes within that price range that aren’t nearly as good as the ones I’ve talked about here.
-Here are some things to keep in mind as you choose the best entry level road bike under 500:
+Here are some things to keep in mind as you choose the best entry-level road bike under 500:

 - Look at the specs of the frame.
 It should be lightweight (between 20 and 30 lbs.) but durable.
 The best road bikes in this range have a frame made of aluminum, carbon, steel or titanium (titanium and carbon frame bikes will cost more than $500).
 Some bicycles are made of alloys.